 Horse rides and guided tours are available in the park.
 Due to its location on tribal grounds you will need to make arrangements for a guided tour to visit areas outside of the 17 mile loop road.
 Arrangements can be made for a group tour or a private tour.
 Only Navajo people are authorized to take visitors off the loop road and into the back-country.

 The Left and Right Mittens are iconic buttes that you may recognize from movie scenes filmed here.
-When you visit Monument Valley you may recognize many other areas from movies that you have seen.
+When visiting you may recognize many other areas from movies that you have seen.

 The Navajo Hogan is the sacred traditional home of the Navajo people.
 Every Navajo family, even those living in newer style homes would have a Hogan for ceremonies according to their religious and cultural beliefs.